fctr-id/okta-ai-agent/README.md

 **For fastest sync times, set your API rate limit to 100% as shown above.**

-**Important: Okta states that "Even large bulk loads rarely require more than 10 simultaneous transactions."**

 If you cannot use 100%, use this table to set the optimal `OKTA_CONCURRENT_LIMIT` in your `.env` file: